Get to know Abigail

 "The most interesting fact about me is that I have seen Smashmouth live in concert (before “All Star” became a meme)."

-Abigail Winston recently graduated from Gettysburg College (Class of 2019) with a double major in Music and History and a minor in Public History and is excited to return to Lux for her third season.
+Abigail Winston graduated from Gettysburg College in 2019 with a double major in Music and History and a minor in Public History.
 While at Gettysburg, she studied with Dr. Susan Hochmiller and sang with the Gettysburg College Choir, Camerata, and the Gettysburg College Jazz Ensemble.
 She has been in many theatrical and operatic productions including The 25th Annual Putnam County Spelling Bee (Rona Lisa Peretti), Gypsy (Electra), Dido and Aeneas (Sorceress), How to Succeed in Business Without Really Trying (Rosemary), and Into the Woods (Baker’s Wife and Florinda).
 Abigail spent summer 2018 with fellow Lux singer Amanda Densmoor as a Young Artist in Musiktheater Bavaria’s Musical Theater Studio where she trained intensively in voice, acting, and dance.
 Currently, Abigail lives and works in Washington, DC, where she is the Concerts Manager at The Phillips Collection.
 Aside from working and singing, Abigail enjoys working on embroidery projects, watching documentaries, and drinking iced chai lattes.

 News & Updates